Air Fryer Hush Puppies use Jiffy corn muffin mix and jalapenos for a spicy and flavorful seafood side dish.

-Hush puppies are cornmeal-based bread bites that are typically deep-fried.
+Hush puppies are cornmeal-based bread bites that are traditionally deep-fried.

-How to Make Air Fryer Hush Puppies from Mix
+How to Make Hush Puppies in the Air fryer

-In a large bowl, mix the Jiffy Mix, flour, garlic powder, and cayenne pepper (if using).
-I love using the vegetarian variety.
+STEP ONE: In a large bowl, mix the Jiffy Mix, flour, garlic powder, and cayenne pepper (if using).

 Let the dough rest for about 5 minutes then preheat your air fryer to 350 degrees.